Articles on: Matching Column

 Using "Match Any" sets all product quantities to 15, perfect for demos or testing.

-5. Track inventory by Shopify
+5. Inventory Tracked by Shopify

 For example: To track quantity for a product option in Shopify, enable the "Track Quantity" setting.
 This will turn on quantity tracking for products if it was previously disabled in Shopify.